sc0w/chatty/README.md

 make install
 ```

+This can be skipped if SMS support is not needed.

 ### Build and install the OMEMO plugin
 Please go to the git page where you'll find all the information on how to build and use the
 [libpurple-omemo-plugin](https://github.com/manchito/libpurple-omemo-plugin)

+This can be skipped if encrypted messaging is not needed.

 ### Build Chatty
 ``` bash